BoujidStack/BoujidStack/README.md

 ## Hi there, I'm Hamza Boujid - aka BoujidStack 👋

 # 💫 About Me :
 👨‍💻 Hi there!
 I'm a Full Stack Developer with a passion for creating robust, user-friendly applications. <br><br>🔭 I'm currently working on a project of printing T-shirts, Hoodies...using PHP, HTML, CSS, JAVASCRIPT.<br><br>🧐 I'm always learning and exploring new technologies.
-Recently, I've been studying Kubernetes, Docker, and microservices architecture.<br><br>💬 Let's chat about anything related to React, Node.js, MongoDb, or cloud technologies like AWS and Azure or anything.<br><br>🎉 Fun fact: When I'm not coding, I can be found in the boxing gym🥊 honing my skills.👊
+Recently, I've been studying Kubernetes, Docker, and microservices architecture.<br><br>💬 Let's chat about anything related to React, Node.js, MongoDb, or cloud technologies like AWS and Azure or anything.<br><br>🎉 Fun fact: When I'm not coding, I can be found in the boxing gym🥊honing my skills.👊

 ## 🌐 Socials :